Blazemeter/RTEPlugin/README.md

 Suppose the user wants to automate the following workflow with an AS400 server (TN5250 system):
 1. Connect to the system *myAS400.net* and validate that the screens shows the "Welcome" message.
-2. Fill the *user field* (which is in row 7 and column 53 of the screen) and the *password field* (which is identified label 'Password' of the screen) and press *Enter* key.
+2. Fill the *user field* (which is in row 7 and column 53 of the screen) and the *password field* (which is identified by the label 'Password' of the screen) and press *Enter* key.
 Validate that the screen shows the message "Login Successful".

 To do this, first of all it's required an RTE Config element specifying the server url and the protocol (TN5250).
 Additionally, two RTE sampler's are required: one to establish the connection and validate the Welcome screen, and the other to do the login.